 CNAME delegation gives you the option, as domain owner, to outsource DKIM key rotation to a third party using CNAME DNS records.
 You can authorize someone to create all your DKIM signatures and upgrade them based on specific frequencies set by you.

-The third party will be held accountable for DKIM signatures, and you can de-authorizes them by simply removing the CNAME records.
+The third party will be held accountable for DKIM signatures, and you can de-authorize them by simply removing the CNAME records.
 The only disadvantage of this rotation method is that you need multiple CNAME-based DKIM keys already configured for the vendor to rotate.

 DKIM Key Rotation Best Practices